 From an idea to an exemplar wasn’t an overnight journey.
 The years have been a learning process – we’ve weeded out the unnecessary and included practices, what have become the JLR philosophy.
 Part of our purpose is to help each and every one of our guest understand their role in preserving the gifts of nature.
 A sense of appreciation for the things around them, which cannot be achieved, if we operate like any other resort.
 We source a large portion of our provisions from local farmers; our staff includes reformed poachers – capitalising on their sound knowledge of the forest and wildlife for the greater good; and our guests often leave as avid endorsers of conservation.
 So, it’s highly unlikely that you’ll ever find a 100-room JLR property.
 We simply don’t believe in human beings outnumbering the animals.
 More experience and redefined luxuries is the JLR motto.
 The sights, the sounds, the moments all come into play.
-Moments that are lost in the incessant chatter of the TV; silences that are shattered by a shrill telephone.
-At JLR, we’ve pulled the plug out on TVs and phones.
 Out here, nothing comes between you and nature.
 JLR is also about cultivating your dormant sense of wonder.
 The sights and experiences, a JLR resort affords you, are unlike any other.
 And we believe that such stories must be shared.
 Meal times at JLR are together times.
 Barring a couple of properties, all our resorts have no restaurants but instead have a group dining area called the Gol Ghar, where lunch and dinner buffets are served at set timings.
 Dinners by campfires nourish the storyteller in every one of us, past experiences have taught us.
 Come by and discover the JLR experience for yourself.
 But tread softly, for these are hallowed grounds.